LearnersGuild/talent/architecture-design.md

 It also contains the build within bundle.js, complimentary of Webpack.

 The build directory, dist/, is created by Babel.
-It's purpose is to compile ES6 syntax down to ES5 syntax.
+It's purpose is to compile ES6 and JSX syntax down to ES5 syntax.
+The .babelrc file tells it to do this.

 ###src
 Src contains the client and the server directories, which reflect the front end and the back end respectively.